 If you want to step outside your cabin and sit on a "proper" balcony, or want a suite that lives up to its name and is made up of two rooms rather than one large space, then go for Viking.
-While Avalon also has the 300-square-foot Royal Suite on its ships, the space is technically not true two rooms.
-Even at 275 square feet, Viking's Veranda Suites are two rooms -- and the 445-square-foot Explorers Suites Suites at the stern (with full balcony) are among the largest on the rivers.
+While Avalon also has the 300-square-foot Royal Suite on its ships, the space is technically not a true suite.
+Even at 275 square feet, Viking's Veranda Suites are two rooms -- and the two 445-square-foot Explorers Suites Suites at the stern (with full balcony) are among the largest on the rivers.

 Both Avalon and Viking have enrichment activities and lectures that focus on the destinations visited.
 On either cruise, you might spend an afternoon sampling Austrian wine while your vessel sails on the Danube.
 Or you might hear a folk music ensemble one evening while docked.
-Both lines have small dance floors in their lounges, although whether or not they'll be used depends on the passengers.
+Both lines have small dance floors in their lounges, although whether or not they'll be used depends on the passengers and the sailing.
 Avalon has the addition of karaoke and a movie night once per cruise, while Viking offers up a veritable feast once per cruise that is themed for the region the ship is sailing through (think ‘Bavarian Feast’ for cruises on the Danube).

 While the quality of food is subjective, both Viking and Avalon make sure that cruise passengers have a wide variety of dishes, both familiar and local to the region at breakfast, lunch and dinner.
 Both cruise lines serve buffets at breakfast and lunch, as well as a selection of made-to-order items.
 Dinners are usually at 7 p.m., and you can sit wherever you want, although tables for two are hard to come by on both ships.
 The meal is a four-course affair; five if it's a special captain's dinner.
 Both lines also have alternative light dining at breakfast and lunch.
-Wine, beer and soda are available at lunch and dinner on Viking; while Avalon excluded free drinks during lunch in the past, the line is adding complimentary beverages in 2017.
+Wine, beer and soda are available at lunch and dinner on both Viking and Avalon.

-Avalon has signed a partnership with the Wrenkh brothers, noted Austrian chefs, who specialize in vegetarian and vegan dishes.
-The healthy meals will be added to all Avalon ship menus in 2017, as part of the line's "Avalon Fresh" initiative.
+Avalon has signed a partnership with the Wrenkh brothers, noted Austrian chefs, who specialize in vegetarian and vegan dishes as part of the line's "Avalon Fresh" initiative.
 Another feature of an Avalon sailing is a 15-course tasting menu with wine pairings, held several times per cruise.
 This special meal is available on a complimentary basis to each passenger once per voyage, and usually reflects regional specialties.

 Cruises on both Avalon and Viking are designed to be destination intensive, which means you won't find a lot of extras such as casinos or pools.
 Neither ship is designed for families; Viking actively discourages guests under the age of 18.

 Avalon ships have a small fitness room with a treadmill, elliptical machines and free weights.
 Suite Ships also have a salon for hair services and manicures.
-New for the line: bikes onboard that passengers can use in port.
+Its European ships also boast complimentary bicycles onboard that passengers can use while in port.

 Viking Longships do not have spas or fitness facilities onboard, but concierges can arrange services while you're in port.
 Viking does not have bikes onboard, with the (not unreasonable) logic that in many European cities, rental bicycles are plentiful and inexpensive.
 Active excursions have also been added as for-fee choices in some ports.

-Both Avalon and Viking offer a comprehensive catalog of river cruises; the differences are really quite slight.
-The best way to decide is to look at the specific itinerary and compare ports and rates.
+Both Avalon and Viking offer a comprehensive catalog of river cruises that offer superb value; the differences are really quite slight.
+The best way to decide is to look at the specific itinerary and compare ports, dates and rates.